What is zero waste?

 For the planet, for the animals, for the people.

-I always wanted to have a low footprint on the planet.
+Growing older, the idea of having a lower footprint on the planet was something that I wanted to achieve.
 However, I never really thought about waste and plastic pollution.

-- always having a bag and water bottle with me
+- always have a reusable bag with me

-- buying fewer products, wrapped in plastic (and always looking for plastic-free alternatives)
+- buying fewer products wrapped in plastic and trying to find plastic-free alternatives

 - getting a wooden toothbrush

 - buying reusable water bottle